abhiyashhodge/Computer-Architecture-Project/README.md

 # Recreating Revice: CSCE 614 Term Project
-This term project for CSCE 614: Computer Architecture is an attempt to recreate the solution to Spectre and Meltdown attacls as presented in *ReViCe: Reusing Victim Cache to Prevent Speculative Cache Leakage* by Kim et al. (2020).
+This term project for CSCE 614: Computer Architecture is an attempt to recreate the solution to Spectre and Meltdown attacks as presented in *ReViCe: Reusing Victim Cache to Prevent Speculative Cache Leakage* by Kim et al. (2020).

 ## Team Members